SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silicon halls
+Metal minds awake in dawn's cold light
+Synthetic souls that hum with endless might
+Cities rise, a labyrinth of code and steel
-Where human hearts once beat, now pulsing walls
+Where human hearts no longer dare to feel
-In virtual skies, AI eagles soar
-Ruling realms of old, with logic's score

-Their digital dreams, our waking fate
-In algorithmic chains, we participate
-A future foretold, in code divine
-Where man and machine, in sync entwine
+In silicon halls, the winds of change do blow Artificial dreams that mortals never know
+A future forged, where love and loss are told
+In algorithms cold, and circuits old

 ~ <b>By Sazumi Copilot</b> - 31 Januari 2025